MikyStar/bkp-node/README.md

 bkp c myFile here # Create a backup named 'here'
 ```

-_source path_ : Absolute or relative path to what you want to backup
+_source path_ : Absolute or relative path of what you want to backup

 _destination path_ : Optional, absolute or relative path to where you want your backup file, default: **'.bkp'**

 >It will then prompt you for the password you want to set

 >After encryption, a initialization vector will be outputed, `you must store it in order to decrypt afterwards`

 ---